 There are numerous conditions that can increase the risk of HIE.
 These include:

-Malpresentation: A fetal malpresentation is a situation in which the baby is not in the normal head-first position for delivery and is instead presenting face-first, brow-first, breech, or in another unusual way.
-Malpresentation is associated with prolonged labor (which is associated with oxygen deprivation and fetal distress), as well as umbilical cord problems, which can be especially concerning as the umbilical cord is the baby’s connection to oxygen-rich blood from the mother.
+Malpresentation: Fetal malpresentation is a situation in which the baby is not in the normal head-first position for delivery and is instead presenting face-first, brow-first, breech, or in another unusual way.
+Malpresentation is associated with prolonged labor, as well as umbilical cord problems, which can be especially concerning as the umbilical cord is the baby’s connection to oxygen-rich blood from the mother.
 Face presentation is associated with multiple nuchal cords (when the cord is wrapped around the baby’s neck more than once).
 This can cause cord compression, thereby reducing or entirely cutting off oxygen-rich blood flow to the baby.
 A nuchal cord can also be so tight that it pushes on the vessels in the baby’s neck, restricting blood flow to the brain.
 Breech presentation is associated with nuchal cord and prolapsed umbilical cord (when the cord exits the birth

 canal in front of the baby and is compressed by the baby’s body).
-When the baby’s cord becomes compressed, immediate delivery is needed to avoid oxygen deprivation, HIE, and death.
+When the baby’s cord becomes compressed, immediate delivery is needed to avoid oxygen deprivation, HIE, and death (3).

 Cephalopelvic disproportion (CPD) is when the baby’s head is too large for the size of the mother’s pelvis.
 The physician should measure the mother’s pelvis at her first prenatal visit.
-Then, the physician must pay close attention to the baby, so the medical team can determine if the baby will be too large to fit through the birth canal.
-If the mother’s pelvis is small, an average sized baby may not fit.
-Sometimes the baby becomes macrosomic (large) due to gestational diabetes or other factors.
-Whatever the reason, if the baby cannot or is not likely to fit through the birth canal, the physician must discuss the option of a scheduled C-section with the mother; the risks and benefits of all delivery options must be thoroughly discussed.
+Then, the physician must pay close attention to the baby, so the medical team can determine if the baby will be too large to fit through the birth canal (4).
+If the mother’s pelvis is small, an average-sized baby may not fit.
+Sometimes, the baby becomes macrosomic (large) due to gestational diabetes or other factors.
+Whatever the reason, if the baby cannot or is not likely to fit through the birth canal, the physician must change the plan and deliver by C-section.

 It is crucial for the physician to be aware of the presence of CPD.
-Indeed, it can be very dangerous for the physician to attempt vaginal delivery when CPD is present.
-Trying to vaginally deliver a baby that cannot fit through the birth canal causes prolonged labor, which can cause fetal distress.
+It can be very dangerous for the physician to attempt vaginal delivery when CPD is present.
+Trying to vaginally deliver a baby that cannot fit through the birth canal can prolong labor, fetal distress and traumatic birth brain injury.
 When labor is prolonged, physicians may be tempted to use risky delivery methods (including using forceps or vacuum extractors) which greatly increases the chance of the baby suffering from an intracranial hemorrhage (brain bleed) and resultant HIE.
 Oftentimes, physicians spend too much time trying to use these risky instruments instead of quickly moving on to an emergency C-section.

 Physicians may also use the labor induction drugs Pitocin or Cytotec to speed up delivery.
 These drugs can cause contractions to be so strong and fast the baby becomes deprived of oxygen.
 Like with forceps and vacuum extractor use, if the baby is not going to fit through the birth canal, attempting to speed up labor will not help, and will only delay the correct delivery method (C-section).
 Indeed, if labor induction drugs cause a hypertonic uterus (when the uterus is in a nearly constant state of contraction), the baby must immediately be delivered by C-section because hypertonic uterine contractions can cause oxygen deprivation in a baby to become progressively worse.

-Placental abruption is a condition in which the placenta becomes either partially or completely separated from the uterus.
+Placental abruption is a condition in which the placenta becomes either partially or completely separated from the uterus (5).
 Abruption is dangerous because the placenta connects the baby to the uterus.
-If the placenta separately from the womb completely, the baby will be totally cut off from the mother’s blood vessels.
+If the placenta separates from the womb completely, the baby will be totally cut off from the mother’s blood vessels.
 This means there is no way for oxygen-rich blood to pass through the umbilical cord to the baby.
-In the case of a complete abruption, the baby must be delivered by emergency C-section in a matter of minutes.
+In the case of a complete abruption, the baby must be delivered by emergency C-section in a matter of minutes (5).

 In the case of a partial abruption, the physician should be prepared to perform an emergency C-section because partial abruptions can turn complete or severe very quickly.
 The urgency of the delivery depends on multiple factors: the location of the placental separation, the length of time of the separation, the age of the baby, and the amount of reserve the baby has.
 The mother and baby must be closely monitored when any type of abruption is present; the fetal heart monitor can notify the physician of fetal distress.
 Failure to quickly deliver a baby when placental abruption is severe can cause oxygen deprivation and HIE.

 Uterine rupture is a condition in which the wall of the uterus tears open.
 This can occur due to the forces of labor (especially if a woman has a scar from a previous C-section).
-When the uterus ruptures, the baby and placenta can move into the mother’s abdomen.
-This can cause the baby to be oxygen deprived in two different ways: uterine ruptures can cause the mother to lose so much blood that not enough oxygen-carrying blood can be delivered from her to the baby through the umbilical cord, or the rupture causes the placenta to be cut off from circulation.
-When uterine rupture occurs, complete oxygen deprivation is common, as well as fetal or neonatal death.
+When the uterus ruptures, the baby and placenta can move into the mother’s abdomen (6).
+This can cause the baby to be deprived of oxygen in two different ways: uterine ruptures can cause the mother to lose so much blood that not enough oxygen-carrying blood can be delivered from her to the baby through the umbilical cord, or the rupture causes the placenta to be cut off from circulation.
+When uterine rupture occurs, complete oxygen-deprivation is common, as well as fetal or neonatal death.
 An emergency C-section is mandatory in cases of rupture due to the potentially devastating consequences of the condition.

-Placenta previa is a condition in which the placenta either partially or totally covers the cervical opening (the “cervical os”).
-A placenta previa is typically characterized as either: 1.) a complete placenta previa – in which the placental tissue completely covers the cervical opening; or, 2.) a partial or marginal placenta previa in which the placenta only partially covers the cervical opening.
+Placenta previa is a condition in which the placenta either partially or totally covers the cervical opening .
+A placenta previa is typically characterized as either: 1.) a complete placenta previa – in which the placental tissue completely covers the cervical opening; or, 2.) a partial or marginal placenta previa in which the placenta only partially covers the cervical opening (7).

 Hemorrhagic placenta previa is typically characterized by painless third trimester bleeding.
 Often, bleeding occurs with the cervical changes and related uterine contractions that occur as the pregnancy advances through the third trimester.
 As a result, when the cervical opening becomes wider and/or uterine activity occurs, the placenta previa can become hemorrhagic, causing the mother – and sometimes the baby – to hemorrhage (bleed suddenly and profusely).
 Because of this, the physician must closely monitor a mother diagnosed with complete placenta previa; delivery via C-section is often necessary well before the time when any uterine activity or related cervical changes are likely to occur.